Updated: Oct 19

 The entire place was so peaceful and deserted.
 It was an epic journey to see the outstanding beauty of the Norwegian countryside.
 This was a 4 to 5 hour trip mainly exploring the Fjords, Norwegian villages and mountain valleys.

 As luck would have it, we had a severe snow storm later in the day.
 In the meantime, we got to munch on delicious homemade treats and sandwiches as we waited for the weather to clear.
 However, it never got better so our trip was cut short since we had to drive back to the city in the storm not before a trip to a completely frozen lake.. freezing but oh, so worth it!

-We made our way to Oslo for the last leg of our journey (we flew, since it was just one hour).
+After four days in Tromso, we made our way to Oslo for the last leg of our journey (we flew, since it was just one hour).
 We wanted to spend the day just aimlessly walking around the lovely capital city and soaking in all the festivities.
 After a quick check into the Anker hostel, we freshened up and took the train to the city center.
 We chose this hostel mainly because of it's proximity to the train and bus stops.

 Instead of doing the usual things though, we ventured a little outside and walked alongside the river Akerselva.